IuriiSavvateev/KIDA_2025_LLM_presentation/README.md

 Welcome!
 This repository will help you dive into **LLM‑based autonomous agents** even if you have *zero* coding experience. ✨

 ---
 ## 📁 Presentation Folder
-- **What’s inside?**
-  An introduction to LLM‑powered autonomous agents, key components, common challenges, and real‑world use cases.
+- An introduction to LLM‑powered autonomous agents, key components, common challenges, and real‑world use cases.
-- **Wrap‑up slide:** A concise overview of the most popular frameworks for practical implementation.
+-  A concise overview of the most popular frameworks for practical implementation.

 ---
 ## 🎛️ Demonstration Stack
 We use **[Langflow](https://www.langflow.org/)** 🧩 for all no‑code demonstrations.
-Solutions built in Langflow can later be ported to other frameworks via simple API calls.
+Solutions built in Langflow can later be ported to other frameworks via API calls.

 **Ecosystem companions:**
 | Purpose | Tool | Link |